BenGutteridge/bengutteridge.github.io/_pages/about.md

 ---

 # News
+**17/12/2024:** *Judge a Book by Its Cover: Investigating Multi-Modal LLMs for Multi-Page Handwritten Document Transcription* accepted to the AAAI-25 Workshop on Document Understanding and Intelligence (DocUI@AAAI-25) in Philadelphia

 **10/06/2024:** Started internship in the Deep Learning team at [QuantCo](https://www.quantco.com/) working on DocAI and LLM long-context reasoning

 **03/03/2024:** Started Visiting Data Scientist internship at BCG X, working on the 'Pathfinder' flight schedule optimiser at British Airways